Fauna of Venezuela: Diets

 In 1994, the diets of land birds in the northeastern regions of Venezuela were estimated by Canadian researchers.
 They concluded that most of the species of birds examined were "generalist feeders", and so ate a variety of both plants and invertebrate animals; of the invertebrates, the most common prey for birds in the region were beetles, ants and insect larvae.
 The researchers do note that most of the hummingbirds differed by eating largely soft-bodied arthropods and having a low nectar intake; most of the species ate plenty fruit.
 On the odd occasion, some small mammals were captured by birds; kingfishers also demonstrated eating fish.

 Mammals

 Notable mammals include the giant anteater, jaguar, howler monkey, venezuelan fish-eating rat, and the capybara, the world's largest rodent.
 More than half of Venezuelan avian and mammalian species are found in the Amazonian forests south of the Orinoco.

-Some of the more unique mammals endemic to Venezuela include the howler monkey, capybara, giant anteater, giant otter, white-bellied spider monkey, crab-eating fox, sloths and jaguars.
+Some of the more fascinating mammals native to Venezuela include the howler monkey, capybara, giant anteater, giant otter, white-bellied spider monkey, crab-eating fox, sloths and jaguars.
 Sloths are typically found in Venezuela's tropical rainforests, crab-eating foxes live in the vast southern region, while giant anteaters can be found in different habitats across the country.
 Capybaras are also somewhat versatile, and prefer living near water.